joedski/mcf1.7-tutorial-sea-bass/README.md

 * 3-item - Adding an item.
 This matches step 5 of the tutorial.
 * 4-entity - Adding an entity.
 This matches step 6 of the tutorial.
 * 5-renderer - Adds a custom renderer to the entity so it's not just a lame white box.
 This matches step 7 of the tutorial.
-* *6-ai* - Adds a subclass of the old entity which uses the advanced AI system instead of the basic default AI.
+* 6-ai - Adds a subclass of the old entity which uses the advanced AI system instead of the basic default AI.
 Uses the same texture as the other one.
+* *7-recipes* - Adds some simple recipes, 2 shaped and 1 unshaped.

 More will be added as progress through the tutorial is made.